 As a part of the regulations, HHS recognized the concern among some religious people, who believe IUDs and emergency contraceptives can prevent a fertilized egg from attaching to the uterus–constituting an abortion.
 (As an aside, a growing body of scientific evidence calls into question this supposed abortifacient effect).
 As a result, HHS created an accommodation for religious non-profit entities that allows them to continue to provide health insurance whilst opting out of the requirement to cover contraception.
 In these cases, they need merely notify HHS which has decided to provide contraceptive coverage to employees of these non-profits, thereby ensuring comprehensive coverage to all women.

 For-profit corporations, however, were granted no such accommodation.
 Hobby Lobby (along with Conestoga Woods Specialities and Mardel) are closely held corporations (essentially single-family owned and not publicly traded) whose Christian owners believe that providing potentially abortifacient forms of contraception violates their religious liberty, forcing them to choose between running their businesses and adhering to their religious beliefs.
+Case Summary

 The core of the case turned on whether for-profit corporations could be considered “persons” under RFRA.
 The Supreme Court ruled that, at least in the case of closely held corporations, they could.
 (With more than 50% of workers employed by “closely-held” corporations, this limitation leaves an enormous potential range of exemption).
 Because such closely held corporations are directly controlled by their owners, the corporation can hold the religious beliefs of the owners.
 Moreover, the Court found that for-profit status doesn’t inherently mean that the companies have no interest other than profit, noting that corporations frequently engage in non-profit motivated activities such as charitable work.